 - What should we do ethically, given uncertainty about the moral criteria by which we should evaluate our actions?

 - What reasons do we have for and against thinking that we are living at an especially pivotal moment in history, such that our actions right now might have especially significant consequences?

 - Is expected utility theory the correct approach for dealing with decisions that involve very small likelihoods of very positive or negative outcomes?

 - What are the merits and drawbacks of the ‘longtermist paradigm‘ — the idea that because of the potential vastness of the future of sentient life, what matters most in ethical decision-making is an action’s impact on the long-term future?

 Answers to these questions — among others — are crucial for determining which problems we should prioritise solving, and what actions we should take to do so.
 If we turn out to be wrong about which entities are sentient, for example, we could end up wasting a lot of effort trying to improve the experiences of beings that can’t feel, or, without realising it, we could do a lot of harm to beings that can in fact suffer.

-We encourage prospective graduate students to explore the possibility of doing valuable academic research in fields other than philosophy as well.
+We also encourage prospective graduate students to explore the possibility of doing valuable academic research on these topics or others in fields other than philosophy.

 You might be able to become a public intellectual